akauppi/svg.rx.js/DEV-TIPS/Remote Debugging.md

 1. Enable remote debugging on iOS: `Settings` > `Safari` > `Advanced` > `Web Inspector`

-2. Open the demo hosted by your desktop (e.g. `http://192.168.1.234:8080`).
+2. Open the demo hosted by your desktop (e.g. `http://192.168.1.234:5000`).

 3. Open in desktop Safari `Developer` > `iPad (...)` > web page

    ![](images/safari_remote_inspection.png)

 Unlike Chrome, this does not seem to provide a mirror of the web rendering, but that's okay.
-You get access to the debugging tools.

-In fact, not mirroring the rendered contents may be better, since it allows us to more realistically see the performance while connected with the device.
+It may even be better, since this allows us to more realistically see the performance while connected to the device.

-> 💡Hint: Tap `Connect via network` and you are not tied to the cable between the iOS device and the desktop. :)
+>💡Hint: `Connect via network` and you are not tied to the cable between the iOS device and the desktop. :)